aforward/writing/blog/the-code-i-didnt-write.md

 Much like the feeling of pride when you get to delete code, there is equal enjoyment when you can avoid writing code in the first place.
 Maybe you were able to solve the problem in a _simpler_ way, or you were able to avoid doing _what every does in similar situations_ because it was not needed in this particular case.

 In the abstract, this is a bit too motherly to provide much help to anyone.
-So let’s instead look at a few examples to illustrate my thinking about _not_ writing code.
+So let's instead look at a few examples to illustrate my thinking about _not_ writing code.

 #### Flat Files Over A Database